wurzeljena/problembase/README.md

 And we're done: open `http://localhost/path/to/problembase` (which might just be `http://localhost/`) and enjoy!
 Don't forget to set a password for your first user.

+### PostgreSQL

+If you expect more users or want to use a separate database server for some other reason, [PostgreSQL](http://www.postgresql.org/) is also supported.
+Create the tables etc. by executing `sql/postgres.sql`.
+Since we frequently use `group_concat`, you have to set that up using this [code](https://gist.github.com/aaronpuchert/6049219).
+Create an initial user as above.

+To set up the connection, simply set environment variables `DB_HOST`, `DB_NAME`, `DB_USER`, `DB_PASSWORD` to the appropriate values.

 Usage
 -----